-HARDWARE DESCRIPTION Chapter 9 WQSMD Hardware Description
+Chapter 9 WQESD Hardware Description

-9.1 GENERAL DESCRIPTION
+9.1 General Description

-There are four major functional sections in the WQSMD :-
+There are four major functional sections in the WQESD :-

-- 1. The microprogrammed sequencer combined with an 8-bit RALU, forms a high speed processor which performs the following functions: - (a) Implement the MSCP register pair the Initialization and Polling (IP) Register and the Status and Address (SA) Register.
-Respond to accesses of these registers by the host CPU. - (b) When the Auto Boot option is enabled, respond to accesses of the first eight boot locations (17773000 17773016 or 17771000 17771016) and initiate the automatic bootstrap function. - (c) Generate Qbus interrupt requests and control the vector transfer phase of the interrupt cycle. - (d) Generate Qbus DMA requests and control the transfer of data between cache memory and Qbus main memory.
+1. The microprogrammed sequencer combined with an 8-bit RALU, forms a high speed processor which performs the following functions :-

+- 1. Implement the MSCP register pair the Initialization and Polling Register and the Status and Address Register.
+Respond to accesses of these registers by the host CPU. - 2.
+When the Auto Boot option is enabled, respond to accesses of the first eight Boot locations (17773000 through 17773010 or 17771000 through 17771010) and initiate the automatic bootstrap function. - 3.
+Generate Qbus interrupt requests and control the vector transfer phase of the interrupt cycle. - 4.
+Generate Qbus DMA requests and control the transfer of data between cache memory and Qbus main memory.
 Use block mode DMA transfers if the main memory will support them, otherwise use conventional burst mode DMA.
-During DMA transfers, detect memory parity and timeout errors. - (e) During disc read/write operations, control the transfer of data between the disc FIFO buffer, (contained within the 8466 controller chip) and the cache memory. - (f) Implement a microprocessor-like instruction and register set.
+During DMA transfers, detect memory parity and timeout errors. - 5.
+During disc read/write operations, control the transfer of data between the disc FIFO buffer, (contained within the 8466 controller chip) and the cache memory. - 6.
+Implement a microprocessor-like instruction and register set.
 Fetch and execute these instructions from an on-board EPROM.
-This EPROM contains firmware modules which provide an ODT style debug, a set of disc formatting, testing and bad block management functions, and the high level MSCP protocol implementation. - 2.
-The Qbus interface, which contains the necessary logic to support Data In (DIN), Data Out (DOUT), and Read Modify Write (DATIO) bus cycles from the host CPU.
+This EPROM contains firmware modules which provide an ODT style debug, a set of disc formatting, testing and bad block management functions, and the high level MSCP protocol implementation.

+2. The Qbus interface, which contains the necessary logic to support Data In (DIN), Data Out (DOUT), and Read Modify Write (DATIO) bus cycles from the host CPU.
 It also supports Interrupt Request cycles, DMA Request cycles and DMA transfer cycles with 22-bit addressing in both block mode and burst mode protocols.

-- 3. The SMD disc interface.
+3. The ESDI disc interface.
 Disc read, write and formatting functions are performed by the 8466 controller chip.
-Seek, head select, and drive select functions are performed by extra logic. - 4.
-The cache memory.
-The WQSMD uses 36 256K rams to implement 1M byte of storage for use as a disc cache.
+Seek, head select, and drive select functions are performed by extra logic.

+4. The cache memory.
+The WQESD uses 36 256K rams to implement 1Mbyte of storage for use as a disc cache.
 This memory is parity protected at the byte level.
 Circuitry is provided to refresh the memory every 3.3 mS.

-9.2 DETAILED DESCRIPTION
+9.2 Detailed Description

-Microprogrammed sequencer
+Microprogrammed Sequencer

-The sequencer consists mainly of a set of eight 1K registered PROMS which store a set of microcode routines which perform specific functions.
+The sequencer consists mainly of a set of eight 1K registered PROMS which store a set of microcode routines, each of which performs a specific function.
 Execution of a microcode routine is initiated by the P PROM at Y5.
 The inputs of the P PROM are connected to various system states such that it can recognise when a particular routine should be executed.